How to Interpret Biblical Prophecy

 Abraham’s sacrifice of Isaac (type) and a prefigure of Messiah’s crucifixion (antitype).
 [Gen 22]

-Joseph being rejected by his brothers (type), yet rules over them (antitype).
+Joseph is rejected by his brothers (type), yet rules over them (antitype).
 [Gen 37, 42]

 The entire sacrificial code of the temple (type) of Messiah’s atonement (antitype).